Amaranth Red Garnet Seeds

 • Baby Leaves: Allow to grow on for larger, spinach-like leaves.

-• Tray & Medium: Use a shallow tray with drainage holes and fill with 3–4 cm of fine seed-raising mix or coir.
+• Tray: Use a shallow tray with drainage holes and fill with 3–4 cm of fine seed-raising mix or coir.
 Level and mist to moisten evenly.

 • Germination: Keep covered and in low light for 2–3 days at 20–25 °C. Mist daily to prevent drying out.